 The super system is designed to help you save money for your retirement over your entire working life.
 It holds money contributed by you and your employer and will help supplement your income during your retirement years.

-In the years leading up to age 50, there are no particular super rules applying specifically to your age group, but these are the years when you should be paying attention to your super account to ensure it’s growing steadily, and your fund is providing you with the returns and services you need.
+In the years leading up to age 50, there are no super rules applying specifically to your age group.
+Nevertheless, these are the years when you should pay attention to your super account to ensure it’s growing steadily, and your fund is providing you with the returns and services you need.

-The rules that do apply to your super during these years are split between those covering when money goes into your super account (contributions) and when it comes out (withdrawing):
+The rules that do apply to your super during these years are split between those covering:

 1. Contributing to your super